sergiocollado/potpourri/notes_on_other_topics/Notes_on_Electrostatics.md

 The number of Coulombs per second (C/s) is known as the **Ampere** (A), which is the unit of the electric current.
 The electric current is the amount of electric charges that goes through a body per unit time - this is same as say: the flow of electric charges.

 ## **Electricity**:
-Electricity is an energy asociated with the phenomenon of the flow and accumulation of electrons (negative charged particles) oposed to protons (positive charged particles).
+Electricity is an energy asociated with the phenomenon of the flow and/or accumulation of electric charges (excess or defect of electrons)

 ## **Electrostatics**:
 Is the study of the electric phenomenon, when the different charges: electrons (by convention, negatively charged)